Always From Scratch

 Why this Recipe Works

 This recipe works for us because it is a one-bowl dinner.
-It doesn't have to be served as a side and it doesn't need anything else.
+It doesn't have to be served as a side, and it doesn't need anything else.
 It's just a filling dinner like Beef and Barley Soup with Mushrooms.
 And when you have a kid, that's great.
 Because as long as they're hungry, they'll eat it!
-And I'll guarantee this one is better than the one served at that restaurant I mentioned above.
+And I'll guarantee this one is better than the one served at that Olive Garden I mentioned above, plus it's one-pot like our One-Pot Lasagna Soup.

 I love one-bowl dinners like White Bean Pumpkin Chili or Rustic Italian Tortellini Soup with Sausage.